EMSF Program Fees, Sponsorship & Student Loans

 We recommend that you speak to your Human Resources department and manager prior to applying to determine the level of support your organization will provide.
 We feel this is an important step since some organizations and companies have policies that differentiate the support provided for Executive Masters programs from Part Time or Full Time programs.

-Sponsorship is not required as a condition for admission into the EMBA or EMSF program.
+Financial sponsorship from an employer is not required as a condition for admission into the EMSF program.